The 2(2S+1)- Formalism and Its Connection with Other Descriptions

-whose symmetric and antisymmetric parts give the usual four Maxwell's equations.
+The symmetric and antisymmetric parts give us the usual four Maxwell's equations.
 Let us mark the coincidence of these equations with Eqs. on p.L34 of Ref.~\cite{Sudbery} as well as with the system of equations (17) in Ref.~\cite[p.76]{Jancewicz}:

 Here hats above $E$ and $H$ designate volutors.